metio/terraform-provider-k8s/docs/data-sources/hazelcast_com_management_center_v1alpha1_manifest.md

 Optional:

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn, the values array must be non-empty.
 If the operator is Exists or DoesNotExist, the values array must be empty.
 This array is replaced during a strategic merge patch.

+<a id="nestedatt--spec--security_provider"></a>
+### Nested Schema for `spec.security_provider`

+Optional:

+- `ldap` (Attributes) LDAP security provider (see [below for nested schema](#nestedatt--spec--security_provider--ldap))

+<a id="nestedatt--spec--security_provider--ldap"></a>
+### Nested Schema for `spec.security_provider.ldap`

+Required:

+- `admin_groups` (List of String) Members of these groups and its nested groups have admin privileges on the Management Center.
+- `credentials_secret_name` (String) CredentialsSecretName is the name of the secret that contains username and password of a user that has admin privileges on the LDAP server.
+The username must be the DN of the user.
+It is used to connect to the server when authenticating users.
+- `group_dn` (String) DN to be used for searching groups.
+- `group_search_filter` (String) LDAP search filter expression to search for the groups.
+For example, uniquemember={0} searches for a group that matches with the uniquemember attribute.
+- `metrics_only_groups` (List of String) Members of these groups and its nested groups have the privilege to see only the metrics on the Management Center.
+- `nested_group_search` (Boolean) NestedGroupSearch enables searching for nested LDAP groups.
+- `readonly_user_groups` (List of String) Members of these groups and its nested groups have only read privilege on the Management Center.
+- `url` (String) URL of your LDAP server, including schema (ldap://) and port.
+- `user_dn` (String) DN to be used for searching users.
+- `user_groups` (List of String) Members of these groups and its nested groups have read and write privileges on the Management Center.
+- `user_search_filter` (String) LDAP search filter expression to search for the users.
+For example, uid={0} searches for a username that matches with the uid attribute.